 Last Sunday, I had the privilege of seeing “Public Parks, Private Gardens: from Paris to Provence” at the Metropolitan Museum of Art in New York City.
-“Public Parks, Private Gardens” is on view until July 29, 2018, 10 AM to 5:30 PM Sundays through Thursdays and 10 AM to 9 PM Fridays and Saturdays.
+“Public Parks, Private Gardens” is on view until July 29, 2018, from 10 AM to 5:30 PM on Sundays through Thursdays, and from 10 AM to 9 PM on Fridays and Saturdays.
 The exhibit is entirely devoted to the Impressionists’ relationship with horticulture, and how they depicted these subjects in their elaborate paintings.
 Three specific reasons convinced me to attend: I love everything about the Impressionists and their work, the intersection of horticulture and art is an exciting, new topic that I have not yet had much exposure to, and I hoped that attending would help initiate beautiful spring weather, which has been quite fickle in the Northeast recently.

 I also appreciated the interdisciplinary approach that the curators took in making the space come to life.
 A video of Claude Monet painting in his garden in Giverny, France in 1915 greeted me warmly, and also made the paintings feel like living, breathing entities.
 I appreciated the multitude of representations of plant life present throughout the galleries: next to the painted depictions, I could compare maps showing parks and gardens, scientific drawings of plants, and even cases featuring horticultural tools from the nineteenth century.
 By the end of my visit, I was able to identify three reasons why plant life became an important subject for the Impressionists to depict.
 Horticulture and outdoor scenery had an increasing importance in European Impressionist paintings due to importation of exotic plants, the newfound interest in developing gardens and green spaces, and the growth of the leisurely lifestyle of the middle class, which the Impressionist artists also partook in.